-- 1. If the principal/program manager is aware of information about students who evidence behavior(s) that could present a safety problem to the students or staff, within twenty-four hours, they should pass this information along to the classroom teacher, and other non-supervisory certificated staff who regularly work with the students as long as the dissemination does not breach any legal requirements concerning confidentiality.
-This requirement may be waived if there are specific legal restrictions on the ability of the SPS to inform the staff. - 2.
-When new students transfer into the District, SPS will make contact with the previous school to obtain any pertinent information that may be of concern to the staff at the receiving school.
-This information should be provided within twenty-four hours to all staff who regularly work with the student if it is not immediately accessible upon the time of registration. - 3.
-Employees have the right to call 911 in emergency or threatening situations.
+- SEA and SPS agree to establish a joint work group in 2019-2020, to review and update the following sections for legal compliance and restorative justice purposes: Article III, Section F - Classroom Control, Section G - Employee Protection and Section H - Safety and Security.
+See MOU, Appendix PP - 2 If the principal/program manager is aware of information about students who evidence behavior(s) that could present a safety problem to the students or staff, within twenty-four hours, they should pass this information along to the classroom teacher, and other non-supervisory certificated staff who regularly work with the students as long as the dissemination does not breach any legal requirements concerning confidentiality.
+This requirement may be waived if there are specific legal restrictions on the ability of SPS to inform the staff. - 3 When new students transfer into the District, SPS will make contact with the previous school to obtain any pertinent information that may be of concern to the staff at the receiving school.
+This information should be provided within twenty-four hours to all staff who regularly work with the student if it is not immediately accessible upon the time of registration. - 4 Employees have the right to call 911 in emergency or threatening situations.
 After making the 911 call the employee will notify the supervisor or identified emergency building contact should the supervisor be out of the building.
-Principals/supervisors will notify the staff of the person (s) to contact when they are leaving the worksite. - 4.
-Employees shall be trained by the SPS prior to being assigned to insert catheters or perform other required medical procedures. - 5.
-Employees shall be trained by the SPS prior to being assigned to dispense medication.
+Principals/supervisors will notify the staff of the person (s) to contact when they are leaving the worksite. - 5 Employees shall be trained by SPS prior to being assigned to insert catheters or perform other required medical procedures. - 6 Employees shall be trained by SPS prior to being assigned to dispense medication.
 All dispensing of medication will be in accordance with the law.